sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/00-typescript-misc-concepts/README.md

 You can use the example [14: OOP refresher](14-oop-refresher) as a sandbox to practice those techniques.

+### Webpack

+Modern and robust frontend applications require a bundler takes control of your frontend application packaging.

+One of the popular choices is [webpack](https://webpack.js.org/).

+The example [15: Hello, webpack!](15-hello-webpack/README.md) guides you through the fundamental concepts of webpack, so you can start using it for your frontend development.
+It also features examples that illustrate several scenarios (TypeScript applications, assets bundling, etc.).

+### Hello, React!

+A very simple example using React using TypeScript and bundled with webpack is created in [16: Hello, React!](16-hello-react).

 ## Exercises, code examples, and mini-projects

 ### [01: Hello, `Partial<T>`!](01-hello-partial)